Mazda BT-50: Facelift

 A revised BT-50 for the 2016 model year debuted in July 2015 and launched into the Australian market in September 2015.
 The UR series facelift is mainly cosmetic without any changes in engine specifications, however, several equipment changes and slight price differences over the pre-facelift model are present.
 Another facelift for the second-generation BT-50 was launched for the Australian market in 2018.
-Changes includes revised looks and Apple CarPlay and Android Auto support through an Alpine sound head unit.
+Changes includes revised looks and Apple CarPlay and Android Auto support through an Alpine head unit.